Release date: March 11, 2019 Updated on: December 20, 2019 (Previous notice)

 - Official public consultation period will be opened: from November 2019 to the end of June 2020.

-- Public notice containing proposals in consideration for changes in NAICS: September 2020.
+- Public notice containing proposals in consideration for changes in NAICS: October 2020 (previously September 2020)

-- Public notice containing the final approved proposal for changes in NAICS: February 2021.
+- Public notice containing the final approved proposal for changes in NAICS: March 2021 (previously February 2021)

 Individuals and organizations wishing to submit proposals for changes in NAICS should start preparing their material and arguments for the official public consultation which will start in November 2019 (see key dates above), based on the guidelines provided below.